cisco-ce/roomos.cisco.com/doc/MTR/AOSP.md

 There are no changes to device functionality for the end users.

-Follow Microsoft’s guidance for migration to ensure your devices are migrated between MDM platforms:
+Follow Microsoft’s guide for migration to ensure your devices are migrated between MDM platforms:

 [Migrating Teams Android Devices to AOSP Device Management from Device Administrator](https://learn.microsoft.com/MicrosoftTeams/rooms/android-migration-guide).

 ## Cisco collaboration devices for Microsoft Teams Rooms with Cisco as the software provider